 “Limiting the duration of vigorous activity is also a good way to avoid overuse injuries in dogs,” says Leyla.
 “If you have a high drive dog that will keep bringing the ball back for more, you have to know when to end the session.”

-“If your dog can’t focus on anything but the ball, that’s your cue to mix in other types of play or training games,” says Muench.
+These interruptions can also help dogs learn to self-regulate.
+“If your dog can’t focus on anything but the ball, that’s your cue to mix in other types of play or training games,” notes Muench.

 Time your dog’s food and water intake